EDIorg/taxonomyCleanr/documentation/instructions.md

 ```

-This function call will output the tab delimited taxon_choices.txt file to your dataset directory.
+This function call will output the comma delimited taxon_choices.csv file to your dataset directory.
 Open this with a spreadsheet editor.
 This file contains the columns:
 * **selection** A column for marking which matches you want to make between your raw taxa and the list of authority matches.
 * **user_supplied_name** Contains the unique taxa from your raw data table.
 Each taxon is listed once if there is only one authority match.
 Each taxon is repeated if there is more than one authority match.
 * **authority_match** Contains the possible authority matches for taxa listed in the user_supplied_name column.
 There may be more than one authority match for each of your user supplied names.